KakaInnocent/visual-basic/README.md

 ### We are then presented with a login page <br>
-In this case the default user credentials are <br>
+In this case the default user credentials are (for security purposes it is advised to change it immediately after accessing the system)<br>
 **Username : Milly* <br>
 **Password : 1234* <br>
 ![login page](https://user-images.githubusercontent.com/61348138/147204319-3436861b-2d5e-4839-97af-dd1d1684a0e5.png)